Mazda Cosmo: Series HB (1981–1989)

 Both the Cosmo sedan and four door hardtops were badge engineered versions of their respective Luce counterparts, with the Cosmo models sold at an exclusive dealership called Mazda Auto, while the Luce was sold at previously established Japanese Mazda dealerships.
 Later in 1991, Mazda Auto locations were renamed Eunos.
 The two door HB coupé however was only sold in Japan as a Cosmo.
 The range was facelifted in October 1983, at which time the fuel injected 13B-SI engine was introduced and the four-door hardtop switched from pop-up to fixed headlights.
 During 1984, the non-GT coupés also switched to fixed headlamps (domestic Japanese market; export markets differ in specifications and badge combinations).

 When the FC series Mazda Savanna RX-7 was introduced in 1986 internationally, this series Cosmo coupé retained its top position as Mazda's largest rotary powered personal luxury car, with a comfortable backseat, trunk, and every luxury amenity available, while adopting the retractable headlights from the RX-7.

 Mazda offered three different rotary engines for the HB series.
-These are the 12A-6PI (for "six-port induction"), 12A-turbo, and the 13B-RESI, with all three using electronic multiport fuel injection.
-The latter was available with th automatic transmission only.
+These are the 12A-6PI (for "six-port induction"), 12A-turbo, and the 13B-RESI, with the 12AT version being the first fuel injected rotary engine from a late 1982 introduction.
+The 13B-RESI came online for the series-2 in 1984 and was only available with a JATCO 4-speed automatic transmission.
 The 1982 12A-turbo Cosmo coupé was officially the fastest production car in Japan until being overtaken by the FJ20ET-powered R30 Skyline RS.
-Due to durability issues, the turbo did not benefit from the six-port induction used on the naturally aspirated 12A, a system which lowered emissions, sound levels, and fuel consumption while also increasing power.
+Due to durability issues, the turbo did not benefit from the six-port induction used on the naturally aspirated 12A-SPI variant, a system which lowered emissions, sound levels, and fuel consumption while also increasing power.